Weightlifting and Arthritis

 Experts have discovered a cheap, powerful tool that can relieve pain, improve motion, and generally make life a little easier for people with arthritis.
 It's powerful enough to relieve many symptoms of both osteoarthritis and rheumatoid arthritis, yet safe enough to use every other day.
 It's convenient and inexpensive, and when used properly, causes no unpleasant side effects.
 It's called a barbell.

-Lifting weights is one of the best ways to care for arthritic joints, says Barbara Resnick, PhD, a nurse practitioner at the University School of Nursing in Baltimore.
+Lifting weights is one of the best ways to care for arthritic joints, says Barbara Resnick, PhD, a nurse practitioner at the University of Maryland School of Nursing in Baltimore.
 As Resnick reported in the journal Geriatric Nursing, weightlifting has been associated with improved strength, flexibility, and balance among patients with arthritis.
 (Although it's not as easy to measure, many patients also get a healthy boost of self-confidence.)
 And as the joint becomes stronger, the pain of arthritis often subsides.
 "Many of my patients can't believe how much better their pain is" once they start working out with weights, she says.

 The biggest challenge is convincing patients to give weights a try.
 Jane Kowalski,* an 83-year-old living Baltimore, had a typical response when her doctor suggested strength training for her arthritic knees.
 "I was skeptical," she says.
 "My joints hurt, and I thought I was supposed to rest them."
 After her daughter clipped out newspaper articles extolling the virtues of weightlifting, Kowalski decided to follow her doctor's orders.
 Now she does leg lifts every morning with one- or two-pound weights strapped to her ankles.
 The routine -- along with her other exercises -- has made the difference between staying active and becoming homebound, she says.
 In fact, she's planning a four-day trip to the ocean.
 And, she says, she'll definitely save room in her suitcase for her weights.